European officials warn U.S. of laptop ban safety risk

 Extending the U.S. restrictions on electronics in the cabin from the Middle East to Europe would have a significant impact on the aviation industry.
 Roughly 40% of overseas travelers to the U.S. come from Europe, crossing the Atlantic on more than 350 flights a day.

-U.S. airlines have in recent days been pushing the Department of Homeland Security to find less disruptive alternatives, according to a source familiar with the discussions.
+U.S. airlines have in recent days been pushing the Department of Homeland Security (DHS) to find less disruptive alternatives, according to a source familiar with the discussions.

+The airline industry source said Friday that the DHS was not receptive to suggested alternatives to an all-out ban.
+Airlines are now in full preparation mode for what the source described as "the most complex issue" they've had to face since restrictions on carrying liquids were introduced.